retro16/blastsdk/doc/debug_protocol.md

 When TR is high (genesis sends data), TL is the clock and TH is the ack pulse.
 When TR is low (arduino sends data), TH is the clock and TL is the ack pulse.

-When transmission is inactive, TH must be set to pull-up input, in case the genesis polls the gamepad on that port, which could cause a short-circuit.
+When transmission is inactive, TH must be set to pull-up input in case the genesis polls the gamepad on that port, which could cause a short-circuit.

 Byte transmission format